 How Soon until we have a Cure?

 There will certainly be a cure for HIV in the future.
 American Gene Technologies is leading the sprint towards this important milestone.
-To follow AGT’s race to a cure, please sign up for their newsletter in the sidebar on the right of this article, or scroll to the bottom of the page.
+To follow AGT’s race to a cure, please sign up for the newsletter by entering your information into the sidebar in the form in the upper right hand corner or at the bottom of this page.
 HIV has burdened its victims long enough.
 As victims and advocates, we can help by staying in the fight and supporting advancing technologies.